aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

 Accordingly, we recommend the UUPS proxy method for developing easily updatable Aragon Plugins and minimal clones for those, where the availability of the storage after the update is secondary / not needed.

-To help you with developing and deploying the plugin within the Aragon infrastructure, we provide plugin interfaces and setup contracts for [the OpenZepplin Contracts Proxies](https://docs.openzeppelin.com/contracts/4.x/api/proxy) that you can inherit from besides the standard abstract `Plugin` contract
+To help you with developing and deploying your plugin within the Aragon infrastructure, we provide the following implementation and setup contract base classes that you can inherit from:

-- `PluginClones`
+- `Plugin` (intended for instantiation via `new`)
-- `PluginTransparentUpgradeable`
+- `PluginClones` (intended for the deployment via the [minimal clones pattern (ERC-1167)](https://eips.ethereum.org/EIPS/eip-1167))
-- `PluginUUPSUpgradeable`
+- `PluginUUPSUpgradeable` (intended for deployment via the [UUPS pattern (ERC-1822)](https://eips.ethereum.org/EIPS/eip-1822))

 #### Caveats of non-upgradeable Plugins